markprzepiora/eigensheep/README.md

 Tests will be run live as any production code or test code changes.

+## Status

+Eigensheep is now a drop-in replacement for Ramda.js.
+The Ramda.js test suite passes in full.
+Yay!

 ## TODO

 - ~~Add remaining Ramda.js functions (have ~179/162 so far)~~
-- Merge changes from Ramda.js repo since the last few days
+- ~~Merge changes from Ramda.js repo since the last few days~~
+- Merge my bug fixes into Ramda.js master
+- Replace my ad-hoc test suite with real Ramda.js test suite
 - Add missing functions (isEqual from underscore/lodash!!)
 - Categorize functions (list functions, object functions, alises, etc.)
 - Create a custom builder